How to Tell Your Boss or Team You’re Burnt Out Without Fear: A Practical Guide to Prepare and Protect Yourself

 "We all have stress right now."

-You: "Totally agree.
-That’s why it’s even more important we manage workloads strategically so we can all stay productive.""We need you to push through."
+You: "Absolutely.
+That’s why it’s even more important we manage workloads realistically so no one’s performance suffers long-term.""We need you to push through."

 Always follow up in writing.
 Keep that paper trail.
 It’s your best protection.